Moovly/wordpress-plugin/readme.txt

 == Installation ==

+1. Take a backup of your website
 1. Install the WordPress plugin
 1. Activate the plugin through the 'Plugins' screen in WordPress
 1. Go to the Moovly -> Settings page and enter your Personal Access Token
 1. Pick your post template in the list of templates.
 1. Create a new post or save an existing post.

+== Frequently Asked Questions ==

+= I ran into some issues with the plugin.
+Can I get some help?
+You can contact our technical support at api@moovly.com.

+= What is the recommended installation
+We suggest a PHP 7.1 installation, and the latest WordPress version.
+If you are not sure about these things, make sure to system administrator.
+If you are the system administrator and are not sure, you can always install a PHPInfo plugin that will tell you all the information that is needed

+= Is this plugin free?
+The plugin will always stay free.
+However, the rendering of videos amongst other things can become paying when the API goes out of beta.
+To keep up to date with this, you can visit our developer portal (https://developer.moovly.com)

+To create the Templates needed for this plugin to work, you currently do need a paid subscription for Moovly.
+A Free Trial does not cover this functionality.

 == Changelog ==